OmniacsDAO/uniswappeR/README.md

 #### 4. Helper Functions to Check Balances and Query Prices

-- We would use Uniswap(UNI)/ETH pair to trade and query <br>
+- We would use Uniswap(UNI)/ETH pair to query on <br>
 	- UNI Token Address<br>
 	`t_a <- Web3_checksum("0x1f9840a85d5af5bf1d1762f925bdaddc4201f984")`
 	- UNI Token Decimals<br>
 	`t_d <- 18`

-- We would use Uniswap(UNI)/ DAI Stablecoin pair to trade and query for Token to Token swap<br>
+- We would use Uniswap(UNI)/ DAI Stablecoin pair to query for Token to Token swap<br>
 	- UNI Token Address<br>
 	`t1_a <- Web3_checksum("0x1f9840a85d5af5bf1d1762f925bdaddc4201f984")`
 	- UNI Token Decimals<br>